 - Due Date for Assignment

-When citing a research paper, include references within two sections:
+When citing a research paper in MLA style, include references within two sections:

 - The quotes used within the essay

 - The Works Cited page at the end

 The citation information in the body of the paper itself is called the "in-text citation.”
 The most obvious time to use it in the text is when you use a quote from a source directly or refer to it by title or author.